jQSfire125/my_blog/_posts/2021-12-17-right-direction.markdown

 I now have the opportunity to keep learning and gaining experience with an extraordinary and friendly group of people.

-While in this role, it has become clear how much it is for me to learn still.
+This new role has made evident how much more I still have to learn.

 I am starting to research data science master's degrees online.
 The University of Texas at Austin offers [this program][ut].
-I think I will enroll to start in the fall of 2022.
+I think I might enroll to start in the fall of 2022.

 [ut]: https://ms-datascience.utexas.edu